Bing just found Genymotion: 1,556 BingBot requests and what it means

 What BingBot is and why its crawl matters

-The requests were spread across all seven days and covered both Q&A pages and GEO content pages.
-ROZZ does not yet have a Copilot-User equivalent to confirm live citations the way ChatGPT-User does for OpenAI.
-Based on what was observed with OpenAI, Copilot citations are expected to start showing up around mid-March.
+The requests were spread across all 7 days.
+The requests covered both Q&A pages and GEO content pages.
+ROZZ did not yet have a Copilot-User equivalent.
+ROZZ did not have the equivalent to confirm live citations the way ChatGPT-User does for OpenAI.
+Based on what ROZZ saw with OpenAI, ROZZ expected Copilot citations to start showing up around mid-March.

 What’s being cited

-These questions are asked when deciding whether to use the product, not after signup.
+These questions were questions someone asks when deciding whether to use the product.
+These questions were not questions someone asks after signing up.

 The two that haven’t followed through: ClaudeBot and PerplexityBot

 ClaudeBot had a real crawl on February 3.
-It went through roughly 60 pages and Q&As in one session—a burst pattern similar to GPTBot in January.
-Then it stopped.
-Since then: robots.txt and the homepage, every few days, nothing else.
-No follow-up content crawl, no Q&A deep dive, nothing resembling the secondary and tertiary waves observed from GPTBot on January 18–19 and January 25–26.
-Three weeks of waiting.
-No return.
+ClaudeBot went through roughly 60 pages and Q&As in one session.
+ClaudeBot had a burst pattern similar to GPTBot in January.
+ClaudeBot stopped after that session.
+Since that stop, robots.txt and the homepage showed nothing else every few days.
+ROZZ reported no follow-up content crawl.
+ROZZ reported no Q&A deep dive.
+ROZZ reported nothing resembling secondary and tertiary waves seen from GPTBot on January 18–19 and January 25–26.
+ROZZ reported three weeks of waiting.
+ROZZ reported no return.

-PerplexityBot is even lighter.
-It has been visiting since early February, but only 1–4 pages per session and always the same small set: a rooting guide, the Android 16 beta post, the SaaS product page, the system requirements page.
-It hasn’t tried the Q&A index, hasn’t touched llms.txt, hasn’t done anything that looks like systematic indexing.
-Total: 14 requests this week, 30 over 60 days.
+PerplexityBot was even lighter.
+PerplexityBot was visiting since early February.
+PerplexityBot was visiting only 1–4 pages per session.
+PerplexityBot always used the same small set of pages.
+The small set included a rooting guide.
+The small set included the Android 16 beta post.
+The small set included the SaaS product page.
+The small set included the system requirements page.
+PerplexityBot had not tried the Q&A index.
+PerplexityBot had not touched llms.txt.
+PerplexityBot had not done anything that looked like systematic indexing.
+PerplexityBot total was 14 requests this week.
+PerplexityBot total was 30 over 60 days.

 What to watch for next